PANDAKO-GitHub/InputCJK_Extension/README.md

 - Cannot be used in conjunction with text input objects.
 - It can be used in mobile apps, but there is a slight problem.
 - It is practical, but there is room for improvement.
+- It is not a modal window.
+The game behind it can be manipulated.

 ![](https://github.com/PANDAKO-GitHub/InputCJK_Extension/blob/main/img/img01.png)